Robert Taylor (American actor): Career

 By the mid-1950s, Taylor began to concentrate on westerns, his preferred genre.
 He starred in a comedy western Many Rivers to Cross in 1955 co-starring Eleanor Parker.
-In 1958, he shared the lead with Richard Widmark in the edgy John Sturges western The Law and Jake Wade.
-Also in 1958, he left MGM and formed Robert Taylor Productions, and the following year, he starred in the television series The Detectives Starring Robert Taylor (1959–1962).
-Following the end of the series in 1962, Taylor continued to appear in films and television shows, including A House Is Not a Home and two episodes of Hondo.
+Taylor shared the lead with Richard Widmark in the edgy John Sturges western The Law and Jake Wade (1958).
+Taylor's long tenure at MGM ended in 1959; he was the last remaining major star under contract from the studio's heyday.
+The studio still held an option for Taylor's services, which it exercised for the western Cattle King, released in 1963.

-Robert Taylor received the 1953 World Film Favorite – Male, award at the Golden Globes (tied with Alan Ladd).
+Taylor formed his own company, Robert Taylor Productions, starring in the television series The Detectives Starring Robert Taylor (1959–1962).
+Following the end of the series in 1962, Taylor continued to appear in films and television shows, including A House Is Not a Home, and two episodes of Hondo.

 In 1964, Taylor co-starred with his former wife Barbara Stanwyck in William Castle's psychological horror film The Night Walker.
 In 1965, after filming Johnny Tiger in Florida, Taylor took over the role of narrator in the television series Death Valley Days when Ronald Reagan left to pursue a career in politics.
 Taylor would remain with the series until his death in 1969.

-Taylor traveled to Europe to film Savage Pampas (1966), The Glass Sphinx (1967) and The Day the Hot Line Got Hot (1968).
+Taylor traveled to Europe to film Savage Pampas (1966), The Glass Sphinx (1967), and The Day the Hot Line Got Hot (1968).

 Personal life

 Marriages and children

 After dating her for three years, Taylor married Barbara Stanwyck on May 14, 1939, in San Diego, California.
 Zeppo Marx's wife, Marion, was Stanwyck's matron of honor.
 Stanwyck's surrogate father—he was her sister Millie's husband—and personal assistant, vaudevillian Buck Mack, was Taylor's best man.
 Stanwyck divorced Taylor in February 1951.
 During the marriage, Stanwyck's adopted son from her previous marriage to Frank Fay, Anthony "Tony" Dion, lived with them.
 After the divorce, Stanwyck retained custody of the child.

 Taylor met German actress Ursula Thiess in 1952.
 They married in Jackson Hole, Wyoming, on May 23, 1954.
 They had two children, a son, Terrance, (1955) and a daughter, Tessa, (1959).
 Taylor was stepfather to Thiess' two children from her previous marriage, Manuela and Michael Thiess.
 On May 26, 1969, shortly before Taylor's death from lung cancer, Ursula Thiess found the body of her son, Michael, in a West Los Angeles motel room.
-He died from a drug overdose.
+He had died from a drug overdose.
 One month before his death, Michael had been released from a mental hospital.
-In 1964, he spent a year in a reformatory for attempting to poison his father with insecticide.
+In 1964, he spent a year in a reformatory for attempting to poison his biological father with insecticide.